getcommitapp/commit/docs/software-requirements-specification.md

 - **Team roles:** Roles (Product Owner, Scrum Master, Developers) are rotating among team members throughout the project.
-- **Sprint length:** Each sprint lasts 3 days, reflecting the short 3-week project timeline.
+- **Sprint length:** Each sprint lasts 1 week, reflecting the short 3-week project timeline.
 - **Ceremonies:** The team holds a daily standup and a sprint review at the end of each sprint.
 Other SCRUM ceremonies (planning, retrospective) are adapted or combined as needed.